GrahamPellegrini/Cuda-3D-DWT/README.md

 ## Serial Implementation

-The serial implementation performs a full **multi-level 3D-DWT** and its **inverse transform**.
-It processes the input volume dimension-wise (X, Y, Z), recursively transforming the `LLL` sub-band at each level.

-- Developed for **Assignment 1** of the course.
-- Core logic resides in a separate repository.
-- Tested and benchmarked using a subset of the **CHAOS Challenge** dataset.
-- Generates outputs such as forward and inverse transformed volumes.
+The serial implementation performs a complete **multi-level 3D Discrete Wavelet Transform (DWT)** and its **inverse**, designed as the foundation for later CUDA parallelization.
+It processes medical imaging volumes by recursively applying 1D wavelet transforms along each axis (columns → rows → depth), generating eight subbands per level (e.g. LLL, LLH, ..., HHH).

+### Key Steps:
+- **Preprocessing**: DICOM slices are converted into NumPy 3D arrays in Python and saved as binary `.bin` files, making them compatible with C++ I/O routines.
+- **Filter Selection**: Daubechies wavelets (db1–db4) are supported using hardcoded low-pass and high-pass coefficients, sourced from PyWavelets for validation.
+- **1D DWT**: A core function convolves 1D signals with each filter, downsamples the result, and separates approximation and detail coefficients.
+- **3D DWT**: The 1D DWT is applied in sequence across the three dimensions.
+Each axis processes all volume slices using nested loops, storing back the coefficients in-place to minimize memory usage.
+- **Multi-Level Decomposition**: A recursive wrapper calls the 3D DWT on the LLL (approximation) subband, halving dimensions each time.
+Padding is applied as needed for odd dimensions.
+- **Inverse DWT**: The reconstruction reverses the transform, validating the correctness of the subband structure and ensuring loss is within expected tolerances.

+### Evaluation:
+- Python scripts post-process the output `.bin` files and compare the subbands against reference results from PyWavelets using **MSE** and **Euclidean distance**.
+- The implementation was benchmarked on datasets of varying resolution, showing strong consistency across levels and filters.

+The serial version was carefully structured for performance and clarity, using modular C++ and a portable Makefile setup.
+It serves as the performance baseline and functional reference for the CUDA implementation.

 SLURM was used to submit batch jobs to the university GPU cluster using `sbatch`.

 ## Core Parallelization Objective

-Assignment 2 builds upon the serial version by porting the DWT algorithm to **CUDA**, aiming to leverage parallel GPU processing for high-volume datasets.
-The parallel implementation includes:
+Assignment 2 builds upon the serial implementation by porting the DWT algorithm to **CUDA**, with the goal of significantly reducing execution time for large 3D volumes.
+Rather than modifying the serial algorithm directly, the code was refactored to fit CUDA's programming model and memory hierarchy.

-- CUDA kernel development for X, Y, Z axis transforms.
-- Flattened memory layout for efficient GPU access.
-- Evaluation of **shared vs constant memory** strategies.
-- Profiling with `cudaEvent`, Nsight, and NVIDIA CLI tools.
+The key objectives of the parallelization phase were:

+- **Separating computation by dimension**: Independent CUDA kernels were developed to apply the 1D DWT along the X, Y, and Z axes.
+These were launched in sequence to respect data dependencies while maximizing per-axis parallelism.
+- **Memory layout and management**: The 3D volume was flattened into a contiguous 1D array (row-major order) to ensure compatibility with GPU memory and minimize overhead during transfers.
+- **Optimizing filter access**: Both shared memory and constant memory were tested for storing wavelet coefficients.
+Ultimately, constant memory yielded better performance due to better cache behavior and less block-level replication.
+- **Swapping buffers efficiently**: Instead of copying outputs between levels, input/output buffers were alternated after each kernel call, minimizing memory overhead and transfer time.
+- **Profiler-driven development**: `cudaEvent`, Nsight, and command-line profilers were used to measure kernel performance and identify bottlenecks early in development.

-Due to complexity in managing sub-bands and dependencies, the CUDA version was scoped to a **single-level DWT**.
-However, it lays a strong foundation for future extension to full multi-level transforms.
+Due to the inherent complexity of recursive data dependency in multi-level DWT, this implementation is limited to a **single-level transform**.
+However, it forms a modular and well-optimized baseline from which full multi-level parallel DWT can be extended in future work.

 ## Folder Structure (Parallel)